Shas3c/HTB-HackTheBox/README.md

-# htb
+# HTB - HackTheBox
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This directory contains walkthrough of htb machine to practice pentesting skills.
+- This directory contains walkthrough of htb machine to practice pentesting skills.

-I tried to give simple explanation about how to compromise the machine
+- I tried to give simple explanation about how to compromise the machine

 I highly recommend first try out yourself to solve this machine and then you can take hints from here.